rfavors/mod-rapper-website/git-setup-instructions.md

 2. **Click the "+" icon** in the top right corner and select "New repository"
 3. **Repository settings:**
    - Repository name: `mod-rapper-website`
-   - Description: `Modern website for M.O.D. rapper with gritty street-inspired design`
+   - Description: `Modern website for M.O.D! rapper with gritty street-inspired design`
    - Set to Public (recommended for portfolio)
    - Do NOT initialize with README (we already have files)
 4. **Click "Create repository"**